-- All children regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities.
-We recognise that all adults, including temporary staff, volunteers and Board of Directors, have a full and active part to play in protecting our students from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our service should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - students and staff involved in child protection issues will receive appropriate support and supervision.
+- All children regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities. - We recognise that all adults, including temporary staff, volunteers and Board of Directors, have a full and active part to play in protecting our students from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - students and staff involved in child protection issues will receive appropriate support and supervision. - children may not be ready to disclose abuse because they may be embarrassed, scared or there may be a language barrier etc, but this should not prevent staff from exercising a professional curiosity, seeking further information and speaking to the DSL.
+This may, in some cases, give the DSL a fuller picture of the situation which can be vital.